vedranbe/audi/README.md

 ## Admin menu
 Posts and Comments have been removed from the admin menu.

-## Live preview
-The finished theme was also published at http://vedran.co.za.dedi642.your-server.de/

 That's it.
 I hope you like it!